- Published on

 Introduction

-Given the head of a singly linked list and two integers left and right where left <= right
+Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.

 Solutions